 This screen contained standard settings: connect or disconnect with social networks, push notifications settings, changing the password, deactivation of the account, signing out.

-In iPad version, the split-view was implemented.
+In the iPad version, the split-view was implemented.
 The sandwich menu and slide menu were set on the left edge of the screen.
 The size of the posts adjusted to the tablet.

 In the mobile application, the difference between Android and iOS is that the design of the upper bar (navigation bar for iOS and action bar for Android) has different functional abilities.
 In general, action bar for Android, in addition to navigation, includes filters, sharing, data about the current screen.
 Considering these UI peculiarities of the action bar for Android, the content of slide menus was reflected identically in both versions as the acceptable controller for both operating systems in the aspect of mobile applications.
-For Android version design was completed according to the guides of material design so the structure of slide menu was the same as for iOS but the appearance was different.
+For Android version design was completed according to the guides of material design so the structure of the slide menu was the same as for iOS but the appearance was different.

-Everything mentioned above shows that the designer didn’t make the attempt of experimenting and that was motivated by the desire to provide the highest possible usability and utility level.
+Everything mentioned above shows that the designer didn’t make the attempt to experimenting and that was motivated by the desire to provide the highest possible usability and utility level.
 As it has already been outlined before, the application was created for fast and easy usage in everyday situations, so from the user experience standpoint, any experiments and extreme innovations in the typical scheme of social network could scare users, make them feel the application confusing and result in poor user experience.

 So, the main area of designing something original to distinguish the application was UI.